hacks-guide/Guide_Wii/docs/bricks.md

        ▼
 [    boot1    ]  ──► Initializes memory.
 Reads, decrypts, and verifies
        │             boot2 hash.
 Rejects boot2 and does not boot if │             data does not match.
-Exploitable on original Wiis.
+Exploitable on early Wiis.
        │             (Stage 2 bootloader)
        ▼
 [    boot2    ]  ──► Loads System Menu and IOS data, also loads